 show how the Green Belt would meet the other objectives of the Framework.

-Once established, Green Belt boundaries should only be altered where exceptional circumstances are fully evidenced and justified, through the preparation or updating of plans.
+Once established, there is no requirement for Green Belt boundaries to be reviewed or changed when plans are being prepared or updated.
+Authorities may choose to review and alter Green Belt boundaries where exceptional circumstances are fully evidenced and justified, in which case proposals for changes should be made only through the plan-making process.
 Strategic policies should establish the need for any changes to Green Belt boundaries, having regard to their intended

 permanence in the long term, so they can endure beyond the plan period.
 Where a need for changes to Green Belt boundaries has been established through strategic policies, detailed amendments to those boundaries may be made through non- strategic policies, including neighbourhood plans.

 Before concluding that exceptional circumstances exist to justify changes to Green Belt boundaries, the strategic policy-making authority should be able to demonstrate that it has examined fully all other reasonable options for meeting its identified need for development.
 This will be assessed through the examination of its strategic policies, which will take into account the preceding paragraph, and whether the strategy: